Peer Recommendation Interventions for Health-related Social Support: a Feasibility Assessment: Methods

 We quantify the difference between the ``treated'' authors/sites and the untreated authors/sites, producing three estimates: associational, model-adjusted, and causal.
 The associational difference for a behavioral outcome $Y$ is $\text{E}[Y|T=1] - \text{E}[Y|T=0]$; the raw observed difference in the mean between treated and untreated authors/sites, where $\text{E}[Y|T=1]$ is the mean outcome for the treated group i.e.\ participant authors or visited sites.
 The model-adjusted estimate uses linear regression (OLS) to adjust for activity variables $A$, adding assumptions about model misspecification to compute the quantity $\text{E}[Y|T=1,A] - \text{E}[Y|T=0,A]$.
 The causal estimate requires us to make untestable assumptions about the modeled relationship between the treated and untreated groups~\cite{hernan_causal_2020}---see Appendix~\ref{app:sec:retention_outcomes} for a detailed discussion of these assumptions.
 Using potential outcomes notation, we define $\text{E}[Y^{t=1}]$ as the mean behavioral outcome that would have been observed if all authors in the participant and pseudo-control group had been participants in the study.
 The true causal effect $\text{E}[Y^{t=1}] - \text{E}[Y^{t=0}]$ is the influence on $Y$ that would occur if Site Suggestion emails were sent to all eligible authors.
 We use the Bang-Robins doubly robust estimator to compute the causal effect, a modeling approach which combines inverse probability weighting and standardization~\cite{bang_doubly_2005} (see also~\cite{hernan_causal_2020}, Ch.
-13).
+13).\footnote{A common alternative approach is propensity score matching, but PSM is sensitive to misspecifications of the propensity model~\cite{king_why_2019,kang_demystifying_2007}.
+We leave application of more sophisticated modeling approaches to future work.}

 The author and site outcomes are measured as number of actions in the 13 weeks post-study and post-visit respectively.
 As the non-visited comparison sites were not visited by participants, we fabricate a visit time by sampling a random visit time from among the sites that \textit{were} visited in that same batch.
 The activity variables $A$ are computed based on an equivalent time window before the event of interest---13 weeks before the study for participants and 5 weeks before the site visit respectively.\footnote{We include only 5 weeks of activity context due to a lack of available repeat visit data before August 2021.} The analysis is not sensitive to the time window over which the pre-study features and post-study outcomes were measured (see Appendix \ref{app:sec:retention_outcomes}).
 The associational and causal estimates require specification of a model that includes all relevant confounds.
 For example, as we saw in Table~\ref{tab:prestudy_difference}, pseudo-control authors have been active on CaringBridge longer than participants.
 Activity variables used are shown in Appendix Table~\ref{app:tab:covariates}, although we cannot measure important confounds such as ``interest in receiving Site Suggestion emails'', which is unobserved and potentially unexplained by the activity variables we do observe.